robric/k8s-svc-and-lb-testing/README.md

 The service topology is as follow:
 - 3 nginx pods in the cluster (ip addresses displayed below)
-- a metallb load balancer server with VIP 10.131.2.14
+- a metallb load balancer server with VIP 10.131.2.14 (externaltrafficpolicy: Cluster)
 - The services also is configured with 172.30.0.4 to cluster IP and port 32529 for nodeport

 The pod and service details are the following: